NCBI-Hackathons/seqr/README.md

                              13 = JSON Blast output,
                              14 = XML2 Blast output,
                              15 = SAM Blast output
-                         Optional include space delimited list of fields to include in output after the number.
-Order will be respected.
+                         Optionally, include space delimited list of fields to include in output after the number.
+Order will be respected. e.g.
-                         e.g.   -outfmt    "42    all_the_fish   thanks_for
+                         -outfmt "42 all_the_fish thanks_for so_long_and"
-                         so_long_and"

 $ seqr index -h
 usage: seqr -d SOLR_URL_OR_PATH index [-h] input_files [input_files ...]